-MacClancy v Carenza [2007] Queen's Bench Division
+MacClancy v Carenza [2007] High Court, QBD

-The 45 year old claimant (variously described as a 'competent' or 'intermediate' rider, although not highly 'experienced') was injured during a riding lesson, falling after apparently hitting her head on a branch whilst going over a drop jump.
+The 45 year old claimant (variously described as a 'competent' or 'intermediate' rider, although not highly 'experienced') was injured during a riding lesson, falling after apparently hitting her head on a tree branch whilst going over a drop jump.
 The instructor was not found to be liable.
-A favourable, common sense view of negligence was taken, the court observed that 'riding ... is not risk free' and that : 'Riders do sometimes fall from horses, even during riding lessons, it does not follow that the reason for their fall can always be identified, still less that the riding instructor is to blame.'
+The instructor and riding school clearly owed a duty of care to pupils but this duty had not been breached A favourable, common sense view of negligence was taken, the court observed that 'riding ... is not risk free' and that: 'Riders do sometimes fall from horses, even during riding lessons, it does not follow that the reason for their fall can always be identified, still less that the riding instructor is to blame.'

-McGregor v LMRS Farm Limited [2007] Outer House, Court of Session
+McGregor v LMRS Farm Limited [2007]

+Outer House, Court of Session

 D was injured during a group riding lesson (her 10th lesson).
 There had been discussion about whether D was ready to go up to the next level of lesson (more cantering).
 It was decided to put her up, and onto a different horse.
-The horse in question was normally only used in the advanced class and the proprietor said, after the accident : 'Sorry ... maybe I shouldn't have put you on Suchard.'
-Matching horse and rider was stressed as being of supreme importance (per BHS Training Manual p 45).
+The horse in question was normally only used in the advanced class and the proprietor said, after the accident: 'Sorry ... maybe I shouldn't have put you on Suchard.'
+Matching horse and rider was stressed as being of supreme importance (per BHS Training

+Manual p 45).
 It was stressed that if no suitable horse is available, commercial pressure should not colour decision.
 However, on the balance of the evidence from the riding school proprietor, the instructor, witnesses and an expert witness for the claimant, there was found to be no error of judgment in the matching of horse and rider, and thus no negligence.
 The expert for the claimant admitted that any expert's evidence could be countered by someone with direct experience of a given horse over time, which an examination by an in-coming expert could not provide

-McKenny v Foster [2008]
+McKenny v Foster [2008] Court of Appeal

 A passenger (the claimant's partner) was killed when their car collided with the defendant's cow.
 A claim in negligence and Animals Act failed at first instance.
 The appeal was based solely on an Animals Act claim.
 The cow, a Limousin cross, escaped from a field which was within a short distance of her 6 month old calf.
 She was in calf again.
 Evidence is that she 'jumped or scrambled over' a six barred livestock gate of solid construction and 'in this realm of wholly imprabable behaviour ... either tip-toed across the centre of the [cattle] grid or jumped its entire length.'
 The appeal failed as this behaviour was neither usual in cows in general, usual in particular circumstances or usual to this particular cow.